nkrkv/xod/docs/tutorial/20-fade/README.md

 ![Patch](./patch.png)

 The `fade` node is in `xod/core`.
-This node returns a smooth series of transitional values, so it will smooth our servo motion.
+This node returns a smooth series of transitional values, so it will smoothen our servo motion.

 The `TARG` pin waits for a target value.

-(TODO: reflect in proj)

 The `RATE` pin is a number that defines amount of change for the transitional values per each second.

 The output pin returns 0 at the start of the program.
-Then, it starts to move toward the `TARG` value by the `RATE` step.
+Then, it starts to move toward the `TARG` value by the `RATE` steps.
 The value of the output pin is saved, so if the `TARG` value changes, the output will start to move to this value from the last one returned.